 Orcas can be sighted throughout the year, but your best bet for spotting the three Southern Resident pods is usually from May through September.

 For dinner, check out Duck Soup.
 Nestled into a forest overlooking idyllic ponds, this upscale restaurant puts the bounty of the islands on display, from local produce and wild-harvested botanicals to fresh seafood.
 In the summer, lounge on the deck.
-In the winter, cozy up by their stone firepit.
+In the winter, cozy up by their stone fire pit.

-Note: Walk-on passengers can travel between islands for free.
+The next day, continue your Salish Sea oyster road trip by catching a morning ferry to Orcas Island.
+Walk-on passengers can travel between islands for free.
 Learn more about interisland ferry travel.

-Day 5: Optional Extension to Whidbey Island
+Day 5: Whidbey Island (Optional Extension)

 At the southern end of the island in Langley, grab a bite at the Saltwater Fish House and Oyster Bar, which has a daily chalkboard of raw oyster offerings, not to mention its fried oysters and chips basket.
 The menu also leans heavily into Penn Cove mussels.